yangliu28/ins_gamepad_interaction/README.md

 # ins_gamepad_interaction
 Virtual interaction in gazebo simulator with an INS (inertial navigation system) gamepad.
-This is for the project 1 of Algorithm Robotics of Spring2016, only the part concerned with ROS is here, Arduino programs running on gamepad and remote are included.
+This is for the project 1 of Algorithm Robotics of Spring2016, only the part concerned with ROS is here, Arduino programs running on gamepad and remote are not included.

 ## Demo test
 Get gamepad running and magnetometer calibrated.
 Get the coordinator xbee and arduino connected with computer.